orme292/s3packer/README.md

 **Directories**

 When you’re uploading directories, all the subdirectories and files will be uploaded to the bucket as well.
+Processing directories with a large number of files can take some time as the checksums are calculated.

 ---